delhoume/flashfile/README.md

 # application to FlashInvaders lists

-This format allows for very concise description of mosaic flashed in the world, because of the possibility to describe missing items from an otherwise complete list and series of contiguous order, with also the implicit mode saving lot of space.
+This format allows for very concise description of mosaics flashed in the world, because of the possibility to describe missing items from an otherwise complete location and series of contiguous order, with also the implicit mode saving lots of space.

 The compression ratio is vey high compared to a "flat" list of every item